Shibe Park: 1938–1954: New tenant, new name, new owner

 The Macks' bad business decisions finally caught up with them in 1954.
 While Roy had hoped to keep the team, Earle wanted out, and the meager attendance figures were hard to argue with.
 The A's business plan required attendance of 550,000 to break even, but in 1954 they drew just 305,000.
 A "Save The A's" committee formed to help, publishing daily the turnout needed to stay out of the red, but the turnstile count remained flat while the published number grew each day and the committee collapsed in the stretch run.
 Even Mayor Joe Clark hurt the effort: he admitted he was a Phillies fan.
-The A's finished 1954 last in the majors, 60 games out of first; their final game at Shibe drew only 1,715 fans.
+The A's finished 1954 last in the majors, sixty games out of first; their final game at Shibe drew only 1,715 fans.

 In early August, Chicago businessman Arnold Johnson stepped forward with a complicated $3.375 million plan to buy the Athletics and move them to Kansas City.
 He owned Blues Stadium, home to the New York Yankees' top minor-league affiliate, but intended to sell it to the city for upgrading to major league standards.
 Roy, Earle and Connie Mack, Sr. would get about $1.5 million, Johnson would pay off the remaining mortgage, and he would assume the $400,000–$800,000 debt to the concessionaires.
 Very little of Johnson's own cash would be involved: the deal depended on real estate and the eagerness of Kansas City town fathers to take on debt for a major league franchise.

 The problem with the deal was Connie Mack Stadium.
 The plan assumed a $1.5 million cash infusion from Bob Carpenter to buy the old ballpark, and he was unenthusiastic.
 "We need that ballpark as much as we need a hole in the head", he said.
-Carpenter estimated that modernizing the place would cost a million dollars, and even at that it would be impossible to enlarge the seating capacity.
+Its upkeep had deteriorated to the point that Carpenter estimated that modernizing the place would cost a million dollars, and even at that he believed it would be impossible to enlarge the seating capacity.
 He also recognized the growing parking problem, as well as the declining affluence of the neighborhood.
 He tried to pass on the purchase, reminding Johnson that he had a lease until 1957.
 Johnson responded by threatening to raise the "rent" to 20 cents a head, and to bill the Phillies for stadium upkeep the A's had always paid for.
 When Carpenter did not show signs of giving in, Johnson said he would call the entire deal off.
 Carpenter was now in a bind, since there was no other facility in the Delaware Valley that was suitable even for temporary use.
-Reluctantly, he formed the 21st and Lehigh Realty Company to buy the park for $1.7 million, and collected rent from the Phillies just as the A's had previously.
-In effect, he was transferring money from one pocket to another.
+Reluctantly, he bought the park for $1.7 million in December, and formed the 21st and Lehigh Realty Company to run it.
+Nominally, the Phillies were Carpenter's tenants, paying him rent just as they had paid rent to the A's previously.
+In practice, however, Carpenter was transferring money from one pocket to the other.